yapadesouci/musicli/README.md

 ## Dependencies

 Musicli is based on:
-- Spotify API for artists;
+- Deezer API for artists;
 - Song365 for mp3 streams;
 - MPlayer to play mp3 stream;